 There are times when it sure is fun to *watch* a race rather than ride it.
 GDR is one of those.
 Lots of suffering going on out there – body aches and ills, broken frames, frozen freehubs, headtrippin’ drama – the Great Divide Race has got it all this year.

-I'm a visual guy - I need plots to get a feel for what's going on at the front of the race.
-So, using
+I’m a visual guy – I need plots to get a feel for what’s going on at the front of the race.
+So, using Scott’s chart data, I generated a few charts to get a good glimpse of status for the first week of the race.

 The first chart simply shows distance covered at call in times.
 I didn’t do it for all riders…let me know if I’ve missed your favorite rider and I’ll see what I can do.
 One way to look at this chart is to notice the change in horizontal distance between points.
 For instance, you can see that Matthew gained some time on Jay in the last round, since less time lies between the points at 950 miles than between 790 miles.